cornell-ece5745/ece5745-tut8-sram/docs/index.md

 of both power/ground and signal pins; and a `.mw` file which is a Milkyway database representation of the SRAM macro based on the `.lef`.

-The CACTI SRAM macros have a very similar pin-level interface as the SAED SRAM macros with the exception of an additional `WBM` pin which is used as a write byte mask.
+The CACTI SRAM macros have a similar pin-level interface as the OpenRAM SRAM macros with a few exceptions: the `CE` signal is used as the clock;
+there are separate input/output data buses _but_ only one can be used at a time since this is a single-ported SRAM; and there is an additional `WBM` pin which is used as a write byte mask (i.e., for partial writes).

 Using SRAMs in RTL Models
 --------------------------------------------------------------------------